How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 I would like to dwell on each of them in detail.

-At the first stage, the disease manifests itself quite clearly: inflamed red spots appear on the skin, the patient suffers from a constant feeling of itching and dryness in the damaged areas of the skin.
-The situation is aggravated by the fact that the so-called papules (spots) are located in the places of greatest contact with clothing and flexion parts of the body cause severe irritation and tightness, bringing discomfort to the patient.
+At the first stage, the disease manifests itself quite clearly: inflamed red spots appear on the skin, the patient is tormented by a constant feeling of itching and dryness in damaged areas of the skin.
+The situation is aggravated by the fact that the so-called papules (spots) are located in places of greatest contact with clothing and flexor parts of the body, causing severe irritation and tightness, bringing discomfort to the patient.

-At the initial stage of the disease, papules are several millimeters in size, for a long time they may not spread throughout the body and may not grow in diameter.
-If the number of papules begins to increase, then this indicates the beginning of stage 2 of psoriasis.
+On initial stage disease papules are several millimeters in size; for a long time they may not spread throughout the body or grow in diameter.
+If the number of papules begins to increase, this indicates the beginning of stage 2 of psoriasis.

-At the stationary stage, subject to appropriate treatment, new rashes stop, old papules stop increasing in volume, while completely covered with scales.
-A characteristic feature of the stationary stage is the cessation of itching and increased peeling of spots.
+At the stationary stage, subject to appropriate treatment, new rashes stop, old papules stop increasing in volume, and are completely covered with scales.
+A characteristic feature of the stationary stage is the cessation of itching and increased peeling of the spots.

-The regressive stage is the final one in the fight against psoriasis.
-Here it is important to consolidate the result obtained.
-At the last stage, the inflammatory process and peeling stop, discoloration of old rashes until they disappear completely.
-Most often, no marks remain on the skin.
+The regressive stage is the final stage in the fight against psoriasis.
+It is important here to consolidate the result obtained.
+At the last stage, the inflammatory process and peeling stop, old rashes become discolored until they completely disappear.
+Most often, no marks are left on the skin.

 It is very important to start treatment as early as possible to avoid further complications.
-Psoriasis cannot be ignored and left to chance, it is a very serious disease that requires urgent treatment.
-Its manifestation is not limited to the defeat of exclusively the skin; in advanced stages, the disease passes to the joints, causing severe inflammation.
-In the future, psoriatic arthritis develops, which does not in the best way affect the patient's quality of life: in most cases, people lose their ability to work, and every fourth becomes disabled.
-People with type 2 psoriasis are at particular risk of developing psoriatic arthritis.
+Psoriasis cannot be ignored and left to chance; it is a very serious disease that requires emergency treatment.
+Its manifestation is not limited to damage exclusively skin, in advanced stages, the disease spreads to the joints, causing them to become severely inflamed.
+Subsequently, psoriatic arthritis develops, which is not in the best possible way affects the quality of life of the patient: in most cases, people lose their ability to work, and every fourth person becomes disabled.
+People suffering from type 2 psoriasis are at particular risk for developing psoriatic arthritis.

 As stated earlier,

-Until today, there is no cure for psoriasis in the world that would completely cure sick people.
-Any appointments are made by doctors with one single goal - to relieve the exacerbation of the disease, to bring it into remission, keeping its further course under control.
-As a rule, treatment continues for a fairly long period of time, including oral medications and topical agents.
+To this day, there is no cure for psoriasis in the world that would completely cure sick people.
+Any prescriptions are made by doctors with one single goal - to relieve the exacerbation of the disease, put it into remission, keeping its further course under control.
+As a rule, treatment continues for a fairly long period of time, including medications for oral use and local remedies.

 These include: